pedroelbanquero/nos-carmichael-spell/README.md

 ````

+As you can see diferrent private keys can bve solved from all collection of field 5

 ## Proof of more multiples of x can be found than multiples of factors from 0 to N, using NSIF fields.